Today is U-M Day.

 For a slim number of others, who will get the coveted invite, today will be – after a huge sigh of relief – s-M-U-g day.
 Anyone who ends up accepted to HBS – or even just invited to interview – almost without fail has an sense of self-satisfaction about them.
 We see it all the time.
 Yup, it’s unappealing.
 We share the elation when we see someone move to the next stage; it’s surely exciting.
 Never want to dampen those spirits.
 Undoubtedly though, when we interact with them – OK, many, not all, it’s not a universal reaction – but oftentimes, the BSer has an inner attitude, that you can tell they’re trying not to let show, that says “Of course I was invited!
 I’m all that!
 It’s me we’re talking about and I am hot sh!t – how could they not invite me?”
 The preening begins.
 The rooster comes out.
 They can’t help it.

 Bummed or smug.
-That’s how this puppy plays out.
+That’s how this puppy plays.

 There’s yet another category: The BSers who will be left hanging – or, still in the game, depending on your perspective.
 There’ll be a chunk of applicants who will be asked if they’re interested in the not-quite-a-waitlist Further Consideration category – and who ever says no to that?!?

-Funnily enough, anyone who’s been rejected would gladly trade that outcome for a spot on the waitlist.
-But many people waitlisted get all down and out about it.
+Funnily enough, anyone who’s been rejected would gladly trade that outcome for a spot on the FC list.
+But many people FC’ed get all down and out about it.
+They think they’re F*C*ed but they’re adding way more to the picture than is literally there.

 See?
 U-M Day.
 For the moods of a BSer.
 Bummed or smug or glum.